Lrae1207/FramesEngine/README.md

 # FramesEngine - In development
 A lightweight c++ game engine library based on SFML

-## Currently a Windows-only DLL but I plan to make a linux version aswell
+## Currently Windows-only but I plan to make a linux version aswell

 # The Basics